 In cases of severe underbites, surgery may be required to adequately correct the jaw.
 While these treatments can help correct the jaw, braces will typically still be needed to correct the patient’s bite.

 It’s crucial that treatment begin as early as possible.
-Once the jaw is fully formed, there are less treatment options and surgery is typically the only solution to correct the underbites.
+Once the jaw is fully formed, there are fewer treatment options and surgery is typically the only solution to correct the underbites.
 Again, braces will probably be used in addition to surgery to provide the most desirable result.

 It’s important that you do not leave an underbite untreated.
-Malocclusions don’t just look unsightly, they affect how your mouth works, how your jaws grow and can lead to a host of other dental problems in the future.
+Malocclusions don’t just look unsightly, they affect how your mouth works, and how your jaws grow and can lead to a host of other dental problems in the future.
 Schedule a consultation with Dr. Nima today to learn how your underbites can be corrected.